ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    This occurs when the number of TRL updates pertaining to the requester and currently stored at the AS is equal to MAX\_N.

-6. The AS adds the series item to the update collection associated with the requester, as the most recent one.
+6. The AS adds the series item to the update collection associated with the requester, as the last (most recent) one.

 ### Supporting the "Cursor" Extension # {#sec-trl-endpoint-supporting-cursor}